galexbh/Gaussian_elimination/README.md

 ## Expresiones de Gratitud/Expressions of Gratitude 🎁

-* I thank Patricia Sanchez and Rafa Carias for your collaboration.  📢
+* I thank Patricia Sanchez, Daniela and Rafa Carias for your collaboration.  📢
 * Then we go for a 🍺 Edwin Oliver >.<